Psalm 31: Classical

 Heinrich Isaac composed a setting of verses 15 and 16, "Illumina faciem tuam" for four-part choir, published in Choralis Constantinus in 1550.
 Carlo Gesualdo composed a setting of these verses for five-part choir (SATTB), published in his Sacrae cantiones in 1603.

-Hans Leo Hassler composed a setting of the complete psalm in Latin for three four-part choirs, published in Sacrae Symphoniae in 1598.Heinrich Schütz set the same hymn in the Becker Psalter, SWV 128, published in 1628.
+Hans Leo Hassler composed a setting of the complete psalm in Latin for three four-part choirs, published in Sacrae Symphoniae in 1598.
+Heinrich Schütz set the same hymn in the Becker Psalter, SWV 128, published in 1628.
 He set the complete psalm in Latin for solo voice and instruments, published in Symphoniae sacrae in 1629.
 In 1648, Johann Rosenmüller published a setting of the first six verses in Latin for two sopranos and two tenors, two violins and continuo, in Kern-Sprüche.
 In te Domine speravi (Johann Rosenmüller) Johann Crüger set the German rhymed version, "In dich hab ich gehoffet, Herr", for four-part choir with optional instruments, published in 1649.
 In 1699, Marc-Antoine Charpentier composed 3e psalm du 1er nocturne du Mercredi saint, for soloists, chorus, strings and bc, H.228.

 Joseph Haydn set three verses from a rhymed paraphrase in English by James Merrick, "Blest be the name of Jacob's God", for three voices, which was first published in 1794 in Improved Psalmody.
 Felix Mendelssohn set Psalm 31 to music a capella in English using the King James Version.
 Arthur Sullivan wrote an anthem for four voices and organ, setting the final two verses, "O love the Lord", first published in 1864.

 Contemporary

 Contemporary compositions which incorporate verses from Psalm 31 include "Two Sacred Songs" (1964) for voice and piano by Robert Starer, "In Thee O Lord Do I Put My Trust" (1964) by Jan Bender, and "Blessed be the Lord" (1973), an introit and anthem by Nancy Lupo.

-In the 21st century, Nobuaki Izawa set "Illumina faciem tuam" as a four-part motet, published in 2016.
+In the 21st century, the hymn "Weite Räume meinen Füßen" is based on verse 8b which it uses as a refrain.
+Nobuaki Izawa set "Illumina faciem tuam" as a four-part motet, published in 2016.
 The Salisbury Cathedral Choir sang Psalm 31, with music composed by Walter Alcock, Richard Shephard, and Charles Frederick South, for a 2012 recording.
 The Psalms Project released its musical composition of Psalm 31 on the fourth volume of its album series in 2019.